Copyright © 2018 Federation of Students ~ Your Student Union.

 Students who feel their rights aren’t being respected by the University, or that they have an exceptional circumstance which University policy is ignoring, can file a petition or grievance.
 The Federation of Students offers assistance to students facing this process.
 For more information, contact the Academic Affairs Commissioner at email@example.com.

 The Federation of Students values student space.
 We will protect it, improve it, and increase it when possible.
-Whether its study space, event space, or service space – we need to make sure our campus environment matches our increases in enrollment.
+Whether its study space, event space, or service space – we need to make sure our campus environment matches our increases in enrolment.

-The Student Services Advisory Committee (SSAC) works with student leaders to advise the vice-president, academic & provost on issues regarding proposals for increases, decreases or redistribution of services, the Student Services Fee and more.
+The Student Services Advisory Committee External Link (SSAC) works with student leaders to advise the vice-president, academic & provost on issues regarding proposals for increases, decreases or redistribution of services, the Student Services Fee and more.
 For discussion on student services and the fee, contact the SSAC.

 Diversity and Equity